Secure File Transfer with scp in Linux

 Introduction

-(Secure Copy) command is a powerful tool in Linux for securely transferring files and directories over a network.
+The scp (Secure Copy) command is a powerful tool in Linux for securely transferring files and directories over a network.
 It utilizes SSH (Secure Shell) for encryption, ensuring that your data remains protected during transmission.
-This post will cover the basic usage and common flags of scp
+This post will cover the basic usage and common flags of scp.

 - Basic Usage: